roytang/blog/content/photos/2017/06/878379301640454144/index.md

 title: ''
 ---

 RCBC reminding me to protect myself from online banking fraud by sending me the same email 8 times over the past 10 hours

-{{< img src="DDChLotVwAA2wLU.jpg" >}}